-(1) Mr. Pollock, the Chairman of the board of Directors, voluntarily chose not to receive the annual Trustees' compensation as he receives compensation as a senior officer of Brookfield.
+Mr. Pollock, the Chairman of the board of Directors, voluntarily chose not to receive the annual Directors' compensation as he receives compensation as a senior officer of Brookfield.

-The Trustees were paid such reasonable remuneration for their services as the board of Trustees determined from time to time.
-In 2009, Trustee compensation was equal to \$25,000 per Trustee for the year and \$1,000 per Trustee for each board or committee meeting attended, provided that no such compensation was paid to Trustees who are also officers or employees of Brookfield (or any of its affiliates).
+The Directors were paid such reasonable remuneration for their services as the board of Directors determined from time to time.
+In 2010, Director compensation was equal to \$25,000 per Director for the year and \$1,000 per Director for each board or committee meeting attended, provided that no such compensation was paid to Directors who are also officers or employees of Brookfield (or any of its affiliates).
 The Chairperson of each standing committee of the board received additional compensation of \$3,000 per year.
-The Trustees were also entitled to reimbursement for reasonable traveling and other expenses properly incurred by them in attending meetings of the board of Trustees, or any committee thereof, or in connection with their services as Trustees.
+The Directors were also entitled to reimbursement for reasonable traveling and other expenses properly incurred by them in attending meetings of the board of Directors, or any committee thereof, or in connection with their services as Directors.
 Going forward, the board of Directors shall determine the reasonable remuneration for Director services rendered to the Corporation.

-Share-Based Awards, Option-Based Awards and Incentive Plans - Trustees/Directors
+Share-Based Awards, Option-Based Awards and Incentive Plans - Directors

-The Fund did not have share-based, option-based or incentive plans applicable to its Trustees, nor have any of the Corporation, the Partnership, the Operating LP or KFM LLC adopted such a plan applicable to the Directors.
+The Corporation does not have share-based, option-based or incentive plans applicable to its Directors, nor have any of the Partnership, the Operating LP or KFM LLC adopted any such plans applicable to the Directors.